Cryptocurrency Wallets: Full Guide

 - Not cheap for some of us.

 KeepKey was launched in 2015 primarily as a bitcoin hardware wallet, but can now support altcoins.
+It has good security features like the recovery sentence, PIN, and passphrase and cold storage.

 - Features a digital screen and a metal casing.